phsycologicalFudge/AVDatabase/README.md

 **/releases/**

 Contains signed APK builds of ColourSwift Secure Files for manual download.
-Builds are organized by architecture (for example, `arm64-v8a`, `armeabi-v7a`, or `x86_64`).
+Builds are organised by architecture (for example, `arm64-v8a`, `armeabi-v7a`, or `x86_64`).

 ---